jhpyle/docassemble/_docs/api.md

 For more information about how actions run in **docassemble** interviews, see [actions].

+## <a name="session_back"></a>Go back one step in an interview session

+Description: Goes back one step in the interview session and returns a [JSON] representation of the current question in the interview.

+Path: `/api/session/back`

+Method: [POST]

+Form data:

+ - `key`: the API key.
+ - `i`: the filename of the interview.
+E.g., `docassemble.demo:data/questions/questions.yml`.
+ - `session`: the session ID of the interview.
+ - `secret` (optional): the encryption key to use with the interview, if the interview uses server-side encryption.
+ - `question` (optional): if set to `0`, then the interview is not evaluated and the current question in the interview is not returned in response to the request.
+You may wish to set `question` to `0` if you want to go back a step, but you do not want to trigger any side effects by causing the interview to be evaluated.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "Cannot go back" if the interview is just beginning and cannot go back.
+ - [400] "Parameters i and session are required" if the `i` parameter and `session` parameters are not included.
+ - [400] "Unable to obtain interview dictionary" if there was a problem locating the interview dictionary.
+ - [400] "Unable to decrypt interview dictionary" if there was a problem obtaining and decrypting the interview dictionary.
+ - [400] "Variables data is not a dict" if the variables dictionary is not a [JSON] object.
+ - [400] "Problem setting variables" if there was an error while setting variables in the dictionary.
+ - [400] "Failure to assemble interview" if the interview generates an error.

+Response on success: [200], but if `question` is set to `0`, then [204].

+Body of response: a [JSON] representation of the current question.
+This response is the same as that of [`/api/session/question`].
+However, if the `question` data value is set to `0`, then the response is empty.

+After the last step in the interview is undone, the interview is evaluated and a [JSON] representation of the current question is returned.
+However, if the `question` data value is set to `0`, this step is skipped and an empty response is returned.

 ## <a name="session_delete"></a>Delete an interview session

 Description: Deletes a single interview session.